ng2-ui/map/README.md

     $ npm install
     $ npm start

+### Before you make a PR
+  If you are planning to make a lot of code changes in the PR, we encourage to create an issue first;

+  1. To avoid duplicate work
+  2. To encourage discussion of solution

+  We do not want to reject PR because of different approach or directions after a lot of effort has been made.

 ### List of available npm tasks

   * `npm run` : List all available tasks